 Another important consideration is whether or not you’re earning enough to live on.
-Freelancers are taxed at a higher rate than regular employees.
-We also have to pay for our own health insurance, and we don’t get benefits like paid time off or 401K matching.
+Freelancers get taxed at a higher rate than regular employees.
+We also have to pay for our health insurance, and we don’t get benefits like paid time off or 401K matching.

 Before you quit your job, you need to make sure that you’re earning enough money to pay your bills and make up for the benefits you’re losing.

 Ideally, you should also be bringing in enough cash to be able to save for the future.
 Even if you love your business, you’ll probably want to retire at some point so you can enjoy your golden years.